link9596/jekyll-theme-Hydrogen/README-en.md

 `keywords` : blog keywords (SEO related)

 `baseurl` : The directory folder where the blog is located should start with `/`.
 If it is the root directory, please leave it blank.
-(It is recommended that the blog be placed in the root directory)
+(It is recommended that the blog be placed in the root directory,Don't make a mistake!
+Resource files such as style sheets cannot be loaded)

 `url` : Your domain name, such as `atlinker.cn`, does not need to add `http/https://`